Medical Reserve Corps

 Ocala, FL 34471

 The Medical Reserve Corps is a national volunteer program established after 9/11 by the U.S. Surgeon General.
 The MRC is dedicated to the pre-identification, advance preparation, and credentialing of local health professionals.
-The MRC helps response in large-scale medical or public health emergencies such as natural disasters, disease pandemics, or acts of terrorism.
+The MRC helps respond in large-scale medical or public health emergencies such as natural disasters, disease pandemics, or acts of terrorism.

-How MRC volunteers help in disasters
+- How do MRC volunteers help in disasters?

-Where do I register for the Medical Reserve Corps?
+- Where do I register for the Medical Reserve Corps?

 Volunteer today!
 Contact the DOH-Marion volunteer coordinator at 352-644-2742.